 Hall and Batten made a pilgrimage to Rome, where a financial donation led Pope Pius X to bless them in a semi-private audience at the Vatican in 1913.
 “They went to confession and mass in St. Peter’s and bought triptychs, gilt angels and an alabaster Madonna,” biographer Diane Souhami reports in “The Trials of Radclyffe Hall.”

 Batten, who died in 1916, was a Catholic convert too, as was Hall’s next lover, Una Troubridge (1887-1963).
 All three of them were part of a trend.
-A surprising number of upper-class English lesbians and intellectuals converted to Catholicism in the late 19th and early 20th centuries in a trend related to the Oxford Movement.
+A surprising number of British intellectuals with same-sex partners converted to Catholicism in the late 19th and early 20th centuries in a trend related to the Oxford Movement.
+These Anglican converts to Catholicism included Oscar Wilde and John Henry Newman.
 Conversion was a way of rebelling against English society while maintaining connection with tradition.
 Hall was also interested in Spiritualism.

 An independently wealthy heiress, Hall gave generously to the church.
 In the 1930s she and Troubridge made their home in Rye, a village in East Sussex where many writers lived.
 The Catholic Church of Saint Anthony of Padua was constructing a new building when they moved to Rye, and biographer Souhami reports that Hall “poured money into this church” to bring it to completion and furnish it.